Giado concentration camp: Living conditions and typhus outbreak

+Jewish archeological remains that are more than 2,000 years old, in a cave near Giado, Nafusa Mountains, Tripolitania.
+This photo is part of a photography project by a student from Libya, in cooperation with the World Organization of Libyan Jews.

 Roughly 2,600 prisoners were confined at Giado.
 By the end of June 1942, the camp housed 2,584 Jews, 47 of whom were Italian citizens.
 380 Jews were shipped to the camp at a later date.
 This number fell dramatically due to a louse-borne typhus epidemic, which killed 562, putting the camp's mortality rate at about 21%.
 It had the highest death toll of any of the North African labor camps of World War II, and its dead represent the highest number of Jewish victims of World War II in any Muslim country.
 No prisoners were executed, and most deaths were from malnutrition and louse-borne typhus.

 The conditions of Giado were extremely poor and difficult, and it is known as the harshest of the Libyan labor camps where Jews were interned in World War II.
 The days were extremely hot, and the nights extremely cold.
 The camp was overcrowded, and there was not enough food.
 Daily rations constituted of 100–150 grams of bread, with a small weekly provision of "rice, macaroni, oil, sugar, tea and coffee".
 Maurice Roumani quotes a survivor who described the ration as "no more than a few grams of rice, oil, sugar and coffee made out of barley seeds".
 Cold water was available for two hours a day.

 Though no prisoners were shot or otherwise killed by guards, deaths by starvation were tolerated by the camp's administration.
 Several weeks into their internment, a delegation of prisoners requested an increase in food provisions and were answered: "We didn't come here to support you, we give you food since it's not worth wasting bullets on you."
 One survivor recounts that those who pleaded for more food were told: "The purpose of bringing you here is not to feed you but to starve you to death."
 A survivor recalls that the bread was full of bugs.
 Prisoners got the permission of the guards to bury their dead in the vicinity of a nearby medieval Jewish cemetery, at least as old as 1183.
-A local Arab had informed the Jews of the old cemetery’s existence.
+A local Arab had informed the Jews of the old cemetery's existence.